Ticks and Prevention

 They also caution that “Bicarb soda, according to the material safety data sheet ‘May cause skin irritation.
 Drying or cracking of the skin can occur after prolonged or repeated use.’
 Rinse thoroughly after use.”

 Store the tick in a ziplock plastic bag.
 Label the bag with your name, date, site of the bite, and the tick attachment time.
-Place this in your freezer for safe keeping.
+Place this in your freezer for safekeeping.
+At a later date, tick-borne disease research programs may be able to test the tick.

-If you notice a rash or become ill (e.g. flu-like symptoms – headaches, fever, aches, swollen glands) following a tick bite, seek treatment as soon as possible to the lessen the likelihood of ongoing symptoms.
-If you have Lyme, early treatment by a Lyme-literate practitioner is essential if you are to avoid the condition becoming chronic.
-Please contact us.
+If you notice a rash or become ill (e.g. flu-like symptoms – headaches, fever, aches, swollen glands) following a tick bite, seek treatment as soon as possible to lessen the likelihood of ongoing symptoms.

-If you are unable to get an appointment straight away, take photos of rashes or similarly obvious symptoms to show the medical practitioner or infectious disease specialist.
-Please contact us.
+If you are unable to get an appointment straight away, take photos of rashes and/or other obvious symptoms to show the medical practitioner or infectious disease specialist.

 Copyright Lyme Disease Association of Australia